Doublevil/ShipbreakerCompanion/README.md

 In the future, it should be possible to expand the feature to show graphics and other metrics, if there's any demand for these features.

+### Download and install a maxed-out profile

+To speedrun the individual ships "Seeded" category, ideally you need an advanced save in the "Open Shift" mode.

+Under the profile list, a button will allow you to download and install a maxed-out Open Shift profile save file, in a single click.

+However, because the game only supports one save for each difficulty at a time, if you already had an Open Shift save, you need to archive it.
+This process can also be done through the Companion tool, by picking your old profile and clicking "Disable this profile".
+This will move your save file to a subdirectory where it can still be found by the Companion tool, but not by the game.
+You can reactivate a disabled profile at any time with the same button.

 ## Technical overview (under the hood)

 This section is aimed at people who might be interested in the technical aspect of this project.